CompEvol/CCD/README.md

 ## CCD Package for [BEAST 2](beast2.org/)

+Implementation of the conditional clade distribution (CCD) with two parametrisations, namely, based on clade split frequencies (CCD1) and clade frequencies (CCD0).
-Allows TreeAnnotator to produce summary trees more sensible than via MCC trees.
+Furthermore, point estimators based on the CCDs are implemented, which allows TreeAnnotator to produce better summary trees than via MCC trees (which is restricted to the sample).

 ## Install